 Since its formation the Society has worked to strike a balance between ensuring the area continues to retain its particular residential and architectural character, whilst also ensuring it attracts contemporary Londoners as residents and plays its part in providing homes for London’s growing population.

-The Society was founded in 1961 by amongst others, Lord Norwich – who remains our Patron – to oppose a proposal to develop along and on top of the Regent’s Canal between Maida Vale and Warwick Avenue.
+The Society was founded in 1961 by, amongst others, the late Lord Norwich – who remained our Patron until shortly before his death – to oppose a proposal to develop along and on top of the Regent’s Canal between Maida Vale and Warwick Avenue.
 At about the same time the Church Commissioners applied to demolish St Saviour’s church, which stood at the northern end of Warwick Avenue.
 It was admittedly far too large for its 1960s congregation, and The Society did not object to the body of the church, i.e. behind the central tower, being replaced by a block of flats.
 The Society simply asked the Commissioners to keep the historic tower.
 However, disappointingly the Commissioners and their architects refused to consider it.

 The struggle to preserve the area became even more acute in the mid 1970’s following the Church Commissioners’ proposal to ‘improve’ what was then their Maida Vale Estate, including the total reconstruction of Warrington Crescent, together with the replacement of some of the communal gardens with mass Car Parking.
 In addition it was planned to introduce large office blocks.
 The planning and conservation experience of Chairmen Peter Jay and Leslie Ginsburg were invaluable in resisting these plans.
 Subsequently, the Society played a prominent part in the Church Commissioners’ decision to sell off the freeholds to the existing occupants.
 In due course, this led to a greatly improved maintenance and repair of all the buildings in the South of the area.